drupal-composer/drupal-project/web/sites/README.md

 ## Usage

-1. Edit `sites.php` and replace `example.com` and `stage.example.com` with the
+1. Edit `web/sites/sites.php` and replace `example.com` and `stage.example.com`
-    URLs of your production and staging websites (whichever ones you want to run with production settings).
+    with the URLs of your production and staging websites (whichever ones you want to run with production settings).
+1. Edit `web/sites/production.settings.php` and replace `^www\.example\.com$`
+    with regular expression(s) to match all possible URLs for the environment(s) you listed in step (1).
 1. Edit `settings.common.php` and modify it to match your hosting environment.
     E.g., if on Pantheon, remove the Acquia section, and vice versa.
 1. Add a `settings.local.php` to the `web/sites/default` directory to specify